Students aged 16 to 18 achieving 3 A grades or better at A level

 Students aged 16 to 18 achieving at least 3 A grades at A level by ethnicity

-Percentage and number of students achieving at least 3 A grades at A level by ethnicity
+Percentage of students achieving at least 3 A grades at A level by ethnicity

 This data shows that:

-Chinese students were consistently most likely to achieve 3 A grades or better at A level – 24% did so in 2015/16
+- students from the Chinese ethnic group were most likely to achieve 3 A grades or better at A level, with 24.8% doing so

-in 2015/16, 18% of students who were entered for A levels weren't matched to school census records, usually because they had previously attended an independent school – 26% of this group achieved 3 A grades or better at A level
+- the ethnicity wasn’t known for some students, usually because they had previously attended an independent school – 23.7% of this group achieved 3 A grades or better at A level

 The data used for this analysis comes from the National Pupil Database.